hl7au/au-fhir-core/input/pagecontent/index.md

 This guide is divided into several pages which are listed at the top of each page in the menu bar.

 - [Home](index.html): This page provides the introduction and scope for this guide.
-- [Conformance](conformance.html): This page describes the set of rules to claim conformance to this guide including the expectations for must support elements in AU Core profiles.
+- [Conformance](conformance.html): This page describes the set of rules to claim conformance to this guide including the expectations for *Must Support*  elements in AU Core profiles.
   - [General Requirements](general-requirements.html): This page defines requirements common to all actors and profiles used in this guide including how CapabilityStatements are used to claim conformance.
-This page defines the expectations for mandatory and must support elements in AU Core Profiles.
+This page defines the expectations for mandatory and *Must Support*  elements in AU Core Profiles.
+  - [Declaring Conformance](declaring-conformance.html): This page describes how to declare conformance to AU Core.
 - [Guidance](guidance.html): This set of pages lists the guidance for this guide.
   - [General Guidance](general-guidance.html): This page provides guidance on using the profiles defined in this guide.
   - [Medicine Information](medicine-information.html): This page provides guidance on constructing medications related resources.